-Mission: To educate the next generation of cattle producers through real world experiences, record keeping, interviews, and tours.
+Mission: To educate the next generation of beef cattle producers through real world experiences, record keeping skills, professional interviews,

 Interviews/Record Books – TBD

 Auction: TBD (Oct/Nov 2021), held in conjunction with the DLM Fall Special Replacement Sale